ganeshmahadev/ganeshmahadev/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
 Master’s in Computer Science, seeking to apply analytical and programming expertise within diverse IT roles.
-Specializes in Python, AI, software development, and machine learning applications.
+Specializes in Python, AI, software development, and machine learning applications.
 Committed to utilizing technology<br>to drive efficiencies and advance IT solutions in dynamic environments.
 Seeking to leverage my technical skills and<br>passion for problem-solving in a dynamic and challenging environment.

 ## 🌐 Socials: